thais-neu/Thais-learning-code/Discovery_cluster.md

 ### 3) Creating working environments (this is mainly copied from the Lotterhos Wiki page, with my notes added).

+> Steps 3.1, 3.2, 3.3 (install Bioconda, update Bioconda, add channels) need to be done only once; if this is already done, skip to step 4 to activate the environment.
+> Step 3.4: you should only have to do this once **per environment**; if this is already done for the environment you want to use, skip to step 4 to activate the environment.

 3.1) Install and update Bioconda: Install conda by typing one of the following options at a command prompt

 a) curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh